 Most enterprises struggle to keep up with the proliferation and management of computers in their environment.
 Each computer, whether it is a desktop PC, a server in a data center, or a kiosk-type device, must be managed as an individual entity.
 The benefits of distributed processing come at the cost of distributed management.
 It costs time and money to set up, update, support and ultimately decommission each computer.
-The initial cost of the machine is often surpassed by operational costs.
+The initial cost of the machine is surpassed by operating costs.

-Citrix Provisioning takes a very different approach from traditional imaging solutions by fundamentally changing the relationship between hardware and the software that runs on it.
+Citrix Provisioning takes a different approach from traditional imaging solutions by fundamentally changing the relationship between hardware and the software that runs on it.
 By streaming a single shared disk image (vDisk) rather than copying images to individual machines, Citrix Provisioning enables organizations to reduce the number of disk images that they manage, even as the number of machines continues to grow, simultaneously providing the efficiencies of a centralized management with the benefits of distributed processing.

-In addition, because machines are streaming disk data dynamically and in real time from a single shared image, machine image consistency is ensured, while at the same time large pools of machines can completely change their configuration, applications, and even operating systems in the time it takes them to reboot.
+In addition, because machines are streaming disk data dynamically and in real time from a single shared image, machine image consistency is ensured, at the same time large pools of machines can completely change their configuration, applications, and even operating systems in the time it takes them to reboot.

 How Citrix Provisioning works

-Using Citrix Provisioning, any vDisk can be configured in Standard Image mode.
-A vDisk in Standard Image mode allows many computers to boot from it simultaneously; greatly reducing the number of images that must be maintained and the amount of storage that would be required.
-The vDisk is in read-only format and the image can not be changed by target devices.
+Using Citrix Provisioning, any vDisk can be configured in standard image mode.
+A vDisk in standard image mode allows many computers to boot from it simultaneously, greatly reducing the number of images that must be maintained and the amount of storage that would be required.
+The vDisk is in read-only format and the image cannot be changed by target devices.

 Benefits of XenApp and other server farm administrators

 With Citrix Provisioning, patch management for server farms is simple and reliable.
 You start out managing your golden image and you continue to manage that single golden image.
 All patching is done in one place and then streamed to your servers when they boot-up.
 Server build consistency is assured because all your servers are using a single shared copy of the disk image.
 If a server becomes corrupted, simply reboot it and it’s instantly back to the known good state of your master image.
-Upgrades are extremely fast.
+Upgrades are fast.
 Once you have your updated image ready for production you simply assign the new image version to the servers and reboot them.
 In the time it takes machines to reboot you can deploy the new image to any number of servers.
-Just as importantly, roll-backs can be done in the same manner so problems with new images will not take your servers or your users out of commission for an extended period of time.
+Just as importantly, roll-backs can be done in the same manner so problems with new images will not take your servers or your users out of commission for an extended time.

 Benefits for desktop administrators

 As part of Citrix Virtual Apps and Desktops, desktop administrators have the ability to use Citrix Provisioning streaming technology to simplify, consolidate, and reduce the costs of both physical and virtual desktop delivery.
 Many organizations are exploring desktop virtualization.
-While virtualization addresses many of the consolidation and simplified management needs of IT, deploying it also requires deployment of supporting infrastructure.
+While virtualization addresses many of the consolidations and simplified management needs of IT, deploying it also requires deployment of supporting infrastructure.
 Without Citrix Provisioning, storage costs can put desktop virtualization out of the budget.
-With Provisioning Services, IT can reduce the amount of storage required for VDI by as much as 90 percent.
+With Citrix Provisioning, IT can reduce the amount of storage required for VDI by as much as 90 percent.
 At the same time the ability to manage a single image rather than hundreds or thousands of desktops significantly reduces the cost, effort, and complexity for desktop administration.

 Different types of workers across the enterprise need different types of desktops.
 Some require simplicity and standardization, while others require high performance and personalization.
 Citrix Virtual Apps and Desktops can meet these requirements in a single solution using FlexCast™ delivery technology.
-With FlexCast™, IT can deliver every type of virtual desktop - each specifically tailored to meet the performance, security and flexibility requirements of each individual user.
+With FlexCast™, IT can deliver every type of virtual desktop - each tailored to meet the performance, security, and flexibility requirements of each individual user.

 Not all desktop applications can be supported by virtual desktops.
 For these scenarios, IT can still reap the benefits of consolidation and single image management.
 Desktop images are stored and managed centrally in the datacenter and streamed out to physical desktops on demand.
-This model works particularly well for standardized desktops such as those in lab and training environments, call centers, and “thin client” devices used to access virtual desktops.
+This model works well for standardized desktops such as those in lab and training environments, call centers, and “thin client” devices used to access virtual desktops.

 The Citrix Provisioning solution